lixilinx/psgd_tf/README.md

 ## Tensorflow implementation of PSGD
 ### An overview
 PSGD (preconditioned stochastic gradient descent) is a general optimization algorithm.
-An quick overview on its theory is given on https://sites.google.com/site/lixilinx/home/psgd.
+An quick overview of its theory is given on https://sites.google.com/site/lixilinx/home/psgd.
 This package provides tensorflow implementation of PSGD, and application examples.
 ### Implementation considerations
 This package demenstrates implementations with all the following variations.
 #### Forms of preconditioner